karun100/NGINX-As-Reverse-Proxy-On-AWS-EC2-For-Application-Nodes-Hosting-Golang-App/README.md

 ```
 sudo systemctl status nginx
 ```
 - Nginx server configuration is stored in ‘etc/nginx’ and the main file is nginx.conf.
-Also each of the sites that we enable is available in ‘sites-available’.We can use a separate file for each virtual domain or site hosting.
-You can use a copy of default as a starting point for each one and customize for each site.There is only one site as default and to check if it is enabled please run command as below:-
+Also each of the sites that we enable is available in ‘sites-available’.We can use a separate file for each virtual domain or site hosting.There is only one site as default and to check if it is enabled please run command as below:-

 ```
 ls -la sites-enabled/